5/8/2025

 speaker

-Thanks Victor and good morning everyone.
-So today we start with a small recap of our Q1 results.
-Then Steve will update us on financial and JP will do an update on Saverio 1 and follow that with a Q&A session.
+Thanks, Victor, and good morning, everyone.
+So today we'll start with a small recap of our Q1 results, then Steve will update us on financial, and JP will do an update on Severia 1, then follow that with a Q&A session.
 So once again, I'm very proud of our Q1 results.
-It showed that the transformation is stable for a fifth good quarter in a row in an environment where uncertainty where all our products are UMSC compliant, meaning that there's no duty applicable on all our finished products.
-So some of the key I like for the first quarter.
-So fantastic performance at .5% of EBITDA in our weakest quarter, which is always Q1 due to winter, the numbers of working days, so quite proud of our Q1.
-Looking back at the mirror, we can see that the last 12 months, we're trading at 19% of EBITDA, which really showed the improvement on the Saverio 1, which JP is going to highlight later, and we are getting closer to the goal of Saverio 1, which was to be at 20%.
-As you can see in the DNA, we did not change our guidance due to economic uncertainty and tariff noise, but yes, we remain assured that we want to finish at the top of the bracket.
-So growth in North America was once again strong, 11.8%.
-Water in Europe was slightly negative.
+It showed that the transformation is stable for a fifth good quarter in a row in an environment where uncertainty, where all our products are UMSC compliant, meaning that there's no duty applicable on all our finished products.
+So some of the key highlights for the first quarter.
+So fantastic performance at 18.5% of EBITDA in our weakest quarter, which is always Q1 due to winter, the numbers of working days, so quite proud of our Q1.
+Looking back at the mirror, we can see that the last 12 months, we're trading at 19% of a bid up, which really showed the improvement on the severe one, which GP is going to highlight later.
+And we are getting closer to the goal of severe one, which was to be at 20%.
+As you can see in the DNA, we did not change our guidance due to economic uncertainty and tariff noise, but let's remain assured that we want to finish at the top of the bracket.
+So growth in North America was, once again, strong, 11.8%.
+While in Europe, it was slightly negative.
 I think the reset is almost done.
-And patient care at a modest growth of .1% after a fantastic Q4 last year.
-We know it's important to grow, and this is part of the pillar for 2025, and we're confident we'll be able to achieve that because of new product launch, a growing share of wallet our dealer and onboarding some new dealer as well.
-So talking about new product, we started to assemble a Luma home elevator at our factory in Mexico, which we expect sales to in the coming month to be able to ramp up as we train our dealer in our sales team.
+And patient care had a modest growth of 2.1% after a fantastic Q4 last year.
+We know it's important to grow, and this is part of the pillar for 2025.
+And we're confident we'll be able to achieve that because of new product launch, a growing share of wallet with our dealer, and onboarding some new dealers as well.
+So talking about new product, we started to assemble a Luma home elevator at our factory in Mexico, which we expect SAIS to, in the coming month, to be able to ramp up as we train our dealer in our SAIS team.
 Product is looking outstanding.
 It's a product that will be sold worldwide, easy to install, stockable for the dealer that want to stock it, so bring a lot of key advantage to a dealer.
-Debt ratio finished at 1.5 in a Q1.
-Now we have available fund, or at least before last night, of $254 million at the end of March 31st, which put us in very good position to make some investment or acquisition.
-So talking of acquisition, as you can see this morning, we have closed a small token Western elevator.
-It was one of our long-term dealer in BC, Canada.
-And it was strategic for us as it's continue to certify a position in the BC area with their own direct store of Garaventa and their own direct store with Western.
-That's going also to add to bring some additional volume as they were not buying other products from sub-area.
+Debt ratio finished at 1.5 in Q1.
+Now we have an available fund, or at least before last night, of $254 million at the end of March 31st, which put us in a very good position to make some investment or acquisition.
+So talking of acquisition, as you can see this morning, we have closed a small token, Western Elevator.
+It was one of our long-term dealers in B.C., Canada.
+And it was strategic for us as it continues to solidify our position in the B.C. area with our own direct store of Garaventa and their own direct store with Western.
+That's also to add to bring some additional volume as they were not buying other products from Savaria.
 Their annual sales were approximately 7.5 million Canadian.
 So welcome to all the new employees in BC.
 And as also you can see in our press release, we decided to invest $30 million Canadian in Greenville to expand our factory there so that we have a new 55,000 square foot available in the second half of next year.
 This is on top of the 60,000 square foot that we have free up in the last quarter in Q1.
-And we have started to assemble our eclipse home elevator as of April 14th.
-Because we will say regardless of tariff, we wanted to assemble more in the US and that's what we have done in the first quarter.
-So thank you very much to the team in Greenville and Toronto for the speed of execution that was an outstanding launch.
-So on that, thanks to all our employees in sub-area and our dealers for the fantastic Q1.
-Steve, financial please.
+And we have started to assemble our Eclipse home elevator as of April 4th.
+Because regardless of tariff, we wanted to assemble more in the U.S., and that's what we have done in the first quarter.
+So thank you very much to the team in Greenville and Toronto for the speed of execution.
+That was an outstanding launch.
+So on that, thanks to all our employees in Savaria and our dealers for the fantastic Q1.
+Steve, financial, please.

 speaker